Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Application to quantum phase recognition

-where $\ket{\phi_i}$ and $y_i$ are the training data and its corresponding label, and $U$ is the total unitary of the circuit.
+where $\ket{\phi_i}$ and $y_i$ are the training/test data and its corresponding label, and $U$ is the total unitary of the circuit ($M$ is the number of training/test data).
 Here, we set $y_i$ as 1 if $\ket{\phi_i}$ belongs to the SPT phase and 0 if it does not.
 We optimize the loss function using the stochastic gradient descent (SGD) method~\cite{Robbins1951-ql}.
 In SGD, we update the parameters as $\vec{\theta}^{(t+1)} = \vec{\theta}^{(t)} - \eta^{(t)}\nabla \mathcal{L}$, where $\vec{\theta}^{(t)}$ is the parameter vector at optimization step $t$, and $\nabla \mathcal{L}$ is calculated from only one of the training data at each step.
 We also decrease the learning rate as $\eta^{(t)}=\eta_0/t$ to stabilize the training and set $\eta_0=200$.
-Meanwhile, to investigate the statistical properties of sp-QCNN, we simulate the same circuits with $N_p$ different random initial parameter sets and set $N_p=200$ in Secs.~\ref{sec: performance} and \ref{sec: eff} and $N_p=50$ in Sec.~\ref{sec: finite_shots}.
+Besides, to investigate the statistical properties of the sp-QCNN, we simulate the same circuits with $N_p$ different random initial parameter sets.
+We set $N_p=50$ in Sec.~\ref{sec: performance} and $N_p=200$ in Sec.~\ref{sec: eff}.